February 2018 – By-Law Election

-CHN updated in the instructions, when the PSA became available.
-There were no changes as compared to the prior year’s form.
-Click the button below to access CHN’s easy to use, line-by-line directions for filing the PSA for the 2016-2017 school year.
+CHN updated the instructions when the PSA became available.
+There were no changes from the prior year’s form.
+Click the button below to access CHN’s easy to use, line-by-line directions for filing the PSA for the 2017-2018 school year.

 Download includes all forms you’ll need to establish and keep records for your Private School Affidavit (PSA) homeschool plus curriculum aids, reading lists, chore charts, support group helps, and more.
 For a complete listing of the contents, click here.